Pima Natural Resource Conservation District

 Click here to view a map of land ownership within the Pima NRCD

-Next Meeting:
+Next Public Board Meeting:

-for the latest information, click here.
+For the latest meeting announcements and agendas, click here.

 Become a Cooperator

-Why become a Pima NRCD District Cooperator?
-As a local unit of Arizona government, a Natural Resource Conservation District has the unique legal authority to coordinate with individual landowners and with other units of government at the local, state, and federal level to resolve resource management issues.
+Moreover, as a local unit of Arizona government, a Natural Resource Conservation District has the unique legal authority to coordinate with individual landowners and with other units of government at the local, state, and federal level to resolve resource management issues.
 Coordination occurs as equal partners.
 Federal laws including the National Environmental Policy Act and the Federal Land Planning and Management Act require federal agencies to coordinate with local units of government.

 “District Cooperator” means any person who has entered into a cooperative agreement with the District for the purpose of protecting, conserving and practicing wise use of the natural resources under his or her control (A.R.S. ‘ 37-1003).